dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 # Example: --box 372 18,10,22 458,963 14,12,20
 box= 2126,4357 17,26,30

-# Specify the starting, ending, and interval of the processed frames
+# Specify the starting, ending of the processed frames
 frame_start=500
 frame_stop=1000
-#frame_offset=

 # The folder where the analysis results are saved
 out= ./